The Student Life Multicultural Center (MCC) is a great place to get involved! Check out these student cohort groups!

 Native American Indigenous Peoples Cohort (NAIPC)

 The Native American Indigenous Peoples Cohort (NAIPC) is a student organization at Ohio State that provides support through fellowship for Native American and Indigenous students and Non-Native students wishing to become involved in this community.
 NAIPC also promotes awareness of issues concerning Native American and Indigenous students and advanced the education and understanding of Native American and Indigenous culture among both members and the university community.
-Meetings are held on the third Wednesday of each month.
-Learn more at go.osu.edu/AISI.
+Meetings are held on the fourth Wednesday of each month from 8 - 9:30 p.m.
+Learn more at go.osu.edu/NAISI.

 An inclusive environment for queer and allied students to discuss their experiences and explore issues faced by LGBTQQIAP communities.
 Attendees engage with topics on identities, navigating campus and community life and more.
 Community is built through education, service and social activities to foster an environment of understanding, respect and unity on our campus.
 Student leaders plan and facilitate each

 of these fun gatherings.
 Meetings are the second and fourth Tuesday of each month at 8 p.m.
 Feel free to walk into any meeting.
 We look forward to meeting you!
 Visit go.osu.edu/LGBTQ for more information.